 Visa Requirements

-Turkish citizens need a valid passport and a Schengen visa or can apply for an on-arrival visa (limited to certain Greek islands).
-Upon entry to Samos, a valid passport (not older than ten years and with more than three months remaining) with a Schengen or gate visa validity must be available.
+Citizens of countries within the Schengen Area and certain other countries with visa-waiver agreements with the European Union can enter Greece for short stays without a visa.
+Otherwise, upon entry to Samos, a valid passport (not older than ten years and with more than three months remaining) with a Schengen or gate visa validity must be available.

 About Samos